snacktavish/TreeUpdatingComparison/TreeUpdating.md

 We can then estimate a tree on this updated alignment - e.g. using RAxML (or any other phylogenetic inference software)

-    raxml-ng -msa combined_refs.fas -model GTR+G -prefix compare_references
+    iqtree -s combined_refs.fas -m GTR --prefix compare_references

-Take a look at your ML tree in figtree. (what model would you use?)
+Take a look at your ML tree in figtree.

 **Q Does changing the reference taxon change the phylogeny or inferences you would make from it?**